 I created a super simple to-do sheet in Microsoft Word one day because I couldn’t find a system I liked.
 It had a bunch of lines going down the page and a box to the right for meeting times and notes about what I need to accomplish during the week, but not necessarily “today.”
 I printed out 90 sheets and had the book spiral bound.
 I use one page every day and order a new book when needed.

 So, knowing where the project is in its timeline is key to the to-do list.
-On my list I never write huge projects or things that aren’t due for 2 more weeks.
+On my list, I never write huge projects or things that aren’t due for 2 more weeks.
 Those are for separate “bigger picture” lists I keep off to the side.
 I want to see MAJOR progress every day so that I am energized to keep accomplishing big things.
-The goal is to cross everything off my list each day, or come dang close.
+The goal is to cross everything off my list each day (or come dang close).
 For anything that I don’t accomplish, I have to write it out on tomorrow’s list.
-For little tasks, I get so sick of writing them down over and over that I just get it done so I can save myself the agony.
+For little tasks, I get so sick of writing them down over and over that I just get them done so I can save myself the agony.
 (I’m human, wink.)
 I’m proud of my to-do list and I enjoy looking at it because of all I accomplish.
 It’s NOT something I dread or fear or dislike.
 It’s all in our attitude – even about the little things.

 Key #3: I make rules and I follow them.